 So I don’t want to write about writing!
 I just want to write!
 I want to tell stories, often silly stories, and let the meandering stream of words, like a gentle crystal river, flow and sparkle and splash in its own natural, unanticipated way.

-When I was in 7th grade (my junior high school was Garfield then; now it’s Martin Luther King Jr. High), I signed up for typing.
-But then, a few weeks into the semester, I got accepted into the band because I played the flute.
-So I dropped typing that fall and signed up again in the spring.
-So now I was in the spring typing class, but I’d already had several weeks of typing lessons from the fall: I was way ahead of the class.
-Perhaps because of playing the flute and the violin, my manual dexterity was pretty good, anyway.
-So I showed up for class every day and obediently typed all the lessons.
-And I was always done at least 15 or 20 minutes early.
+When I was in 7th grade (my junior high school in Berkeley was Garfield then; now it’s Martin Luther King Jr. High), I signed up for typing.
+A few weeks into the semester, I was accepted into the band because I played the flute.
+I dropped typing that fall and signed up again in the spring.
+Once in the spring typing class, the several weeks of typing lessons from the fall put me way ahead of the class.
+Because of playing the flute and the violin for over 6 years, my manual dexterity was extra good.
+I showed up for class every day and obediently typed all the lessons.
+I was always done 15 or 20 minutes early.
 I didn’t want the teacher to know – what would have happened?
 She might have given me something else to do that I didn’t want to do – so I just kept typing.

-So, there I was, faced with 15 to 20 minutes of free typing every day in typing class.
+There I was, faced with 15 to 20 minutes of free typing every day in typing class.
 And the writing flow – the meandering river of stories and ideas – began.
 It started with simple sentences like, “Well, here I am in typing class.
 I’ve finished my typing lesson already.”
 And I just kept typing.
 I wonder if I have those papers somewhere, stored in a box?
 I’d sure like to remember what I wrote.
 I have a feeling it included stories I would make up about cats or other animals.
 I probably told stories about Arsenic Alligator, who robbed banks (but never shot anyone!) and used the money to help rescue endangered alligators in Florida.
-His side-kick – not surprisingly – was a little brown cat named Busht Casually. (smile)
+His side-kick – not surprisingly – was a little brown cat named Busht Casually (smile).
+That’s from a great movie, you youngsters, called “Butch Cassidy and the Sundance Kid.”

 Imagine the workload of these poor, under-appreciated teachers!
 Every day we would come to class, and our typing teacher would return what we had typed the day before, with comments and corrections.
 Every day she wrote on my typing papers, “Watch those strike-overs” or “No more strike-overs, please!”
 How many days are there in a semester?
 Every day, EVERY single day, she begged, entreated, and cajoled me NOT to make any more strike-overs.
 Did I listen?

 I have never forgotten that moment.
-It must be great to be a kid: It had NEVER occurred to me that she would notice or read all those stories I turned in day after day.
-And, by the way, I regret that I don’t remember this typing teacher’s name.
+It was so great to be a kid: It had NEVER occurred to me that she would notice or read those stories I turned in day after day.
+I regret that I don’t remember this typing teacher’s name.
 If anyone ever reads this blog and figures out who she is, I hope they’ll tell her hello for me.
 One of the kindest and most supportive things a teacher ever inadvertently did for me was this typing teacher letting me sit and type my stories for 15 to 20 minutes every day.